MahanRahmati/Arna/README.md

 ## Introduction

 Arna is a set of widgets designed to be simple and easy to use for building applications with Flutter.
 These widgets are designed to be clean, minimal, and modern.
-Arna is inspired by GNOME project.
+Arna is inspired by the GNOME project.

 NOTE: Since this package is formatted with `flutter format -l 120` therefore the pub score of this package is 120.